Virtual Summer Institute

 The Indiana Writing Project is a local professional development organization based on the philosophy of teachers teaching teachers.
 It is part of a national network of universities linked with practitioners to improve the instruction and practice of writing in the classroom for students and teachers alike.

 Your participation in the Invitational Leadership Institute will open doors and opportunities for you to connect with local and national teachers who share your same passion for teaching and writing.

-As an ILI Fellow, you will connect with teachers who seek to learn, work, and lead together to improve students' writing experience in all content areas and levels K through college.
+As a Summer Institute Fellow, you will connect with teachers who seek to learn, work, and lead together to improve students' writing experience in all content areas and levels K through college.
 During the Institute, participants will present inquiry-based teaching demonstrations, participate in writing groups to share and respond to one another's writing, discuss applications of current research and curricular movements in writing, and enjoy presentations by special guests.